-Among a people whose rulers are polygamists, naturally the mother of the new king or chief immediately becomes a person of great consequence.
+It stands to reason that among a people whose rulers are polygamists the mother of the new king or chief at once becomes a person of great consequence.
 The records of the Books of Kings prove it.
-The “Gebhirah,” or Queen Mother, occupied a position of very high social and political importance; she took rank almost with the king.
+The gebhirah, or queen mother, occupied a position of high social and political importance; she took rank almost with the king.

-In 2 Ki 24:15, it is expressly stated that Nebuchadnezzar carried away the king’s mother into captivity; Jeremiah calls her the Gebhirah (29:2).
+When Bath-sheba, the mother of Solomon, desired “to speak unto him for Adonijah,” her son “rose up to meet her, and bowed himself unto her, and sat down on his throne, and caused a throne to be set for the king’s mother; and she sat on his right hand” (1 Ki 2:19).
+And again, in 2 Ki 24:15, it is expressly stated that Nebuchadnezzar carried away the king’s mother into captivity; Jeremiah calls her gebhirah (29:2).
 The king was Jehoiachin (Jeconiah, Jer 29:2), and his mother’s name was Nehushta (2 Ki 24:8).
 This was the royal pair whose impending doom the prophet was told to forecast (Jer 13:18).
-Again the queen mother is mentioned with the king, emphasizing her exalted position.
+Here again the queen mother is mentioned with the king, thus emphasizing her exalted position.

-Now we can understand why Asa removed Maacah his (grand?)mother from being queen mother, as we are told in 1 Ki 15:13 (compare 2 Ch 15:16).
-Maacah had used her powerful influence to further the cause of idolatry.
-In this connection Athaliah’s coup d’état may be mentioned: After the violent death of her son Ahaziah (2 Ki 9:27), she usurped the royal power and reigned for some time in her own name (2 Ki 11:3; compare 2 Ch 22:12).
-This revolution was a radical departure from the usual traditions.
+Now we understand why Asa removed Maacah his (grand?)mother from being queen (queen mother), as we are told in 1 Ki 15:13 (compare 2 Ch 15:16).
+She had used her powerful influence to further the cause of idolatry.
+In this connection Athaliah’s coup d’état may be briefly mentioned.
+After the violent death of her son Ahaziah (2 Ki 9:27), she usurped the royal power and reigned for some time in her own name (2 Ki 11:3; compare 2 Ch 22:12).
+This was, of course, a revolutionary undertaking, being a radical departure from the usual traditions.

-And finally, the political importance of the Gebhirah is illustrated by the fact that in the Books of Kings, with two exceptions, the names of the kings are recorded, not together with their wives, but together with the names of their mothers:
+And finally, the political importance of the gebhirah is illustrated by the fact that in the Books of Kings, with two exceptions, the names of the Jewish kings are recorded together with those of their respective mothers; they are as follows: